parody/flock/README.md

 # When should I use it?

-Is Flock the same than using a Supervisor? *NO*, we do not provide the same guarnatees, process are not linked to their fathers therefore spawned processes can be re-started (due to balancing or errors) without the father even knowing about it.
+Is Flock the same than using a Supervisor? *NO*, we do not provide the same guarantees, process are not linked to their fathers therefore spawned processes can be re-started (due to balancing or errors) without the father even knowing about it.
 This implies that if the processes must are